- Article Marketing Guide – Step by Step Article Marketing System

 If you have a newsletter or autoresponder email course, linking to it from your resource box can be an effective strategy.

-As far as the link text itself, use the specific keyword of the page you are
+As far as the link text itself, use the specific keyword of the page you are on your website – this will help boost the rankings of that page.

 There are thousands of article marketing sites in existence these days.
 The vast majority are a waste of your time, since they get no traffic and have no ‘reputation’ with Google.